T3chnocr4t/T3chnocr4t.github.io/CTF/Tryhackme/ohSINT.md

 ![first](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/2bb12690-ea8d-4a0f-9e06-cd725943c08d)

 - It did'nt give me much detailed, so i use ``Exiftool`` which is a command-line tool used for reading, writing, and editing metadata in various file types, including images, videos, audio files, and documents.
-So i obtained a lot of details about the pictures, and we can see a copyright which is ``owoodfrint``."
+So i obtained a lot of details about the pictures, and we can see a copyright which is ``owoodflint``."

 ![second2](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/603d072e-22d6-4565-a494-e12bb80e1fd3)